 3) Finally, if an academic assignment contains many abbreviations, the author should consider placing a table of abbreviations before the start of their text.

-Having discussed the basics concepts of abbreviations and how they’re used in academic writing, Lesson 2 next deals with exploring the seven types of English abbreviation and their various rules.
+Having discussed the basics concepts of abbreviations and how they’re used in academic writing, Chapter 2 next deals with exploring the seven types of English abbreviation and their various rules.
 Continue reading if you wish to learn more.